Er4smus/OnniSmartCare/README.txt

 Running the application
 ----------------
 To start the application:
-        On Windows: Open the file webcam.jar from extraction directory.
+        On Windows: Open the file startWebcam.jar from extraction directory.
-        On Linux: Go to /usr/share/webcamstreaming directory and run the webcam.jar as sudo.
+        On Linux: Go to /usr/share/webcamstreaming directory and run the startWebcam.jar as sudo.

 You need a webcam code from your server.